Courtland Sutton Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Sutton has averaged 67.2 receiving yards per game over his four career matchups, 21.7 more than his over/under for Sunday's game.
+- In his four matchups against the Chargers, Sutton's 67.2 receiving yards average is 20.7 more than his over/under for Sunday's game (46.5).

-- Sutton, in four matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- In four matchups versus the Chargers, Sutton has had a TD catch, including multiple scores in one game.

-- The 224.6 yards per game the Chargers are giving up through the air makes them the NFL's fifth-ranked pass defense.
+- The Chargers have the NFL's fifth-ranked pass defense this season, allowing 224.6 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Chargers defense is ranked 10th in the NFL.
+- The Chargers' defense is 10th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances